Time Series

 ARCH (autoregressive conditional heteroskedasticity)

-In econometrics, ARCH (Engle, 1982) is a model used for forecasting volatility which captures the conditional heteroscedasticity (serial correlation of volatility) of financial returns.
-Today's conditional variance is a weighted average of past squared unexpected returns.
+In econometrics, ARCH (Engle 1982) is a model used for forecasting volatility which captures the conditional heteroskedasticity (serial correlation of volatility) of financial returns.
+Today’s conditional variance is a weighted average of past squared unexpected returns.
 ARCH is an AR process for the variance.

 ARIMA (autoregressive integrated moving average) models